Xilinx/Vitis_Libraries/database/docs/src/guide/query_demo.rst

    ;

 TPC-H Query 5
 -------------

-This demo in ``demo_app_accel/q5`` directory implements TPC-H Query 5 with scale factor 1 data.
-The SQL being implemented is
+This demo in the ``demo_app_accel/q5`` directory implements TPC-H Query 5 with scale factor 1 data.
+The SQL being implemented is:

 .. code-block:: sql